valentinchrt/New_Computer_Config/README.md

 - Add BetterTouchTool, Flux, Mega at startup
 - Set VisualStudio Code $PATH as explained [here](https://stackoverflow.com/a/29971430/3906770):
 After installation, launch VS Code.
 Now open the Command Palette (F1 or ⇧⌘P on Mac) and type shell command to find the Shell Command: Install 'code' command in PATH command.
+- Log in npm through the CLI : `npm login`

 #### Install Sublime Text config
 1) Install Package Manager and Open iTerm